 - Supports healthy inflammation levels

 - Restores digestive tissue

 - Strengthens immunity

 - Relieves digestive distress

-Keep in mind that an enema is an invasive tool and can be unsafe if it's not performed correctly.
-Side effects from coffee enemas can include:
+Keep in mind that any enema – inducing coffee enema – is an invasive tool and can be unsafe if it's not performed correctly.
+Potential side effects from a coffee enema can include: